uidaholib/collection-template/readme.md

 # jekyll gh-pages friendly build a digital collections site

+This is a prototype jekyll project used to build front end websites for digital collections.
+Website generation is driven by collection metadata.
+This basic prototype has data from the metadata exposed in the correct pages, but the visualizations and style are not built out.
+It uses no plugins or dependencies, thus can be deployed on gh-pages (content is hosted else where).

+The concept is that digital collection content is held in a repository such as CONTENTdm and quality metadata is developed.
+The jekyll project uses the metadata to develop browsing and discovery visualizations on static web pages.
+Thus the front end of your digital collections are fast and responsive, while still providing easy access into the respository for more powerful search functions.
+Invest time in improving metadata rather than customizing your repository or developing custom sites.

+## Set up

 set the `_config.yml` variables

 at root are index and about that become the central portal for all collections.